uconn-scs/workshops-2020/Intro_R.md

 What you use is up to you, but be consistent.

-    What will be the value of each variable after each statement is the following:
+    What will be the value of each variable after each statement in the following:

     mass <- 47.5
     age <- 122